-A "Dynamic Matrix" is used to record data into a matrix or table of horizontal rows.
+A "Dynamic Matrix" is used to record data into a table with horizontal rows.

 1. Go to SETUP > Checklist Setup Process.

 4. Click the blue “+Add” button to insert a new checkpoint row.

 5. In the Checkpoint Type column, select "Dynamic Matrix."
 There are several types of dynamic matrix checkpoint type to choose from.
 Click here for a list of Checkpoint Types.

 6. Type the name of the matrix button in the Text column.

 7. Click the Save button